IBM/pymm/README.md

 1.0G myShelf.data  4.0K myShelf.map
 ```

-Note, each shelf/pool results in a data file and metadata file (.map).
+Note, that each shelf/pool results in a data file and metadata file (.map).
 To
 erase a shelf, the corresponding files can be deleted through 'rm'.
 If
 a shelf already exists, then the pymm.shelf construction will re-open
 the existing shelf.